searxng/searxng/docs/admin/installation-uwsgi.rst

   **In Tyrant mode, there is no way to get additional groups, and the uWSGI process misses additional permissions that may be needed.**

-By example, on Fedora (RHEL): If you try to install a redis DB with socket communication and you want to connect from the SearXNG uWSGI, you will see a *Permission denied* in the log of your instance::
+For example on Fedora (RHEL): If you try to install a redis DB with socket communication and you want to connect to it from the SearXNG uWSGI, you will see a *Permission denied* in the log of your instance::

   ERROR:searx.shared.redis: [searxng (993)] can't connect redis DB ...